Creating leaders, advancing research, and bringing new voices to the forefront of advocacy.

 We created the NF Young Adult Leadership Program to help NF youth develop critical leadership skills, advocate for NF solutions, educate Congress, and advance NF research.

-This five-day program includes workshops with leadership experts and mentors, meetings with Congressional leaders in DC, visits to all 435 Congressional offices, and the NF Congressional Briefing.
+This five-day program includes workshops with leadership experts and mentors, meetings with Congressional leaders in DC, and two briefings – one in the House and one in the Senate.
+Young leaders will break-up to visit to all 435 Congressional offices adn 100 Senate offices.

 The NF Young Adult Leadership Program is an opportunity for NF-affected young adults to learn effective advocacy skills and speak directly to policymakers about NF.
 The 5-day program is the first of its kind, allowing young adults to make a difference in the NF community.